-Once you’ve written your email, and tested it, it’s time to save it.
+Once you’ve written your email, and tested it, it’s time to move on.

-When it asks you about click tracking, just hit Save & Exit and you’re done.
+On the next page it will ask you about click tracking, just hit Save & Exit and you’re done.

 7. Create a Web Form

 With that out of the way, we’re almost done.
-Next, we’ll create a web form that you can put on your website or blog.
+Next, we’ll create a sign up form that you can put on your website or blog.

-You do that by clicking Web Forms in the top navigation.
+You do that by clicking on the Sign Up Forms button in the top navigation.

-Then hit the big green button on the middle of the page that says “Create a New Web Form.”
+Then hit the big green button that says “Create Your First Sign Up Form.”